OVeNet: Offset Vector Network for Semantic Segmentation: Experiments

 \subsection{Comparison with the State of the Art}

-\PAR{Cityscapes.} The results on Cityscapes which is the major database focusing on semantic understanding of urban street scenes are shown below.
-We achieve better results on Cityscapes than both the initial HRNet and HRNet $+$ OCR model under similar training time, outperforming prior SOTA methods.
+\PAR{Cityscapes.} The results on Cityscapes are shown below.
+We achieve better results on Cityscapes than both the initial HRNet and HRNet $+$ OCR model under similar training time, outperforming prior SOTA methods based on HRNet backbones.
 Table \ref{tab:test_cityscapes} compares our method with SOTA methods on the Cityscapes test set.
 All the results are with six scales and flipping.
-Two cases w/o using coarse data are evaluated: One is about the model learned on the train set, and the other is about the model learned on the train $+$ val set.
-In both cases our offset vector - based model achieves the superior performance.
-To become more specific, we achieve a superior relative performance gain of $1.4\%$ in mIoU, $2.4\%$ in iIoU cla., $0.4\%$ in IoU cat. and $1.4\%$ in iIoU cat when the model is learned only on train set and a gain of $0.5\%$ in mIoU when the model is learned on both train $+$ val set.
-We can also observe that OVeNet built on HRNet and learned only on the training set, outperforms initial HRNet's mIoU learned only on training set as well as both the training and validation sets.
-Table \ref{tab:class} analytically compares our approach with HRNet’s per class results.
-As we can see our method achieves better results in the majority of classes.
+Two cases w/o using coarse data are evaluated: one is about the model learned on the train set, and the other on the train $+$ val set.
+Our offset vector model excels in both cases with performance gains of $1.4\%$ in mIoU, $2.4\%$ in iIoU cat.\, $0.4\%$ in IoU cat.\ and $1.4\%$ in iIoU cat.\ over the HRNet model learned only on train set and a gain of $0.5\%$ in mIoU over the HRNet $+$ OCR model learned on both train $+$ val set.
+The OVeNet model which is built on HRNet and trained on the training set outperforms the HRNet baseline model which is trained on the training $+$ val set.
+Table \ref{tab:class} thorougly compares our approach with HRNet’s per-class results.
+Our method achieves better results in the majority of classes.
 Our offset vector-based model learns an implicit representation of different objects which can benefit the overall semantic segmentation estimation capability of the network.
 Regarding val set results, HRNet achieves $81.8\%$ mIoU while OVeNet built on it surpasses it reaching $82.4\%$ mIoU .